bglusman/Outlaw/README.md

 ##Keep bad code out of your projects.
 Your idea of bad code, no one elses.

 ### Part of MendicantUniversity.org S10 class, personal project.
-From the included outlawed.rb example file for custom rule definition:
+From the included .outlawed.example file for custom rule definition:

     module Outlaw
       outlaw "@@",                "Class variables are evil"